FAQ’s COVID Care Force™

 The regulations on licensure waivers are continuing to evolve.
 New York has made the process of registering to volunteer in New York City very simple and fast.
 The members of our first team were approved within 24 hours of them submitting their credentials.
 We expect many other states will follow New York’s lead, allowing healthcare professionals, even retired ones, to quickly and easily be licensed and approved to volunteer.

 We wish we could provide health insurance to all volunteers, but that is not possible at this point.
-Some hospitals may be able to put a volunteer on their health insurance policies.
 We will continue to look for health insurance options for our volunteers through the open market, as well as through Federal or State established options.